pnnl/socialsim/README.md

 # socialsim

-This repo contains scripts needed to run the measurements and metrics for the SocialSim Baseline Challenge evaluation.
+This repo contains scripts needed to run the measurements and metrics for the SocialSim challenge evaluation.

 ## Scripts

-Update 07/06/18: The up-to-date versions of the measurements and metrics scripts can be found in github-measurements.
-The previously released version is provided in github-measurement-old.
-The below instructions correspond to the version in github-measurements.
-This new version requires several PKL files which are hosted on the Metrics Release v1 page on the SocialSim wiki:

-1. communities.pkl
-2. filtRepos-test.pkl﻿
-3. filtUsers-test.pkl﻿

-These files should be downloaded and placed in the directory github-measurements/data/.

-Another major change is that the `run_metrics` and `run_all_metrics` functions no longer take data frames as input but instead take Measurement objects.
-Examples of how to call these functions can be found below or in the main function of metrics_config.py.

-### metrics_config.py
+### run_measurements_and_metrics.py

-Contains measurement and metric configuration parameters including measurement to metric assignments and provides functionality to run the metrics for a selected measurement and to run the full set of assigned measurements and metrics.
+This is the main script that provides functionality to run individual measurements and metrics or the full set of assigned measurements and metrics for the challenge (this replaces the previous metrics_config.py) script.

 #### Measurement Configuration

-The metric to measurement assignments are defined in the measurement_params dictionary.
+The measurement configurations used by run_measurements_and_metrics.py are found in the metric_config files in the config/ directory.
+These files define a set of dictionaries for different measurement types that specify the measurement and metric parameters.
+There are five metrics_config files:

+1. network_metrics_config.py - contains `network_measurement_params` to be used for all network measurements
+2. cascade_metrics_config.py - contains `cascade_measurement_params` to be used for all cascade measurements
+3. baseline_metrics_config_github.py - contains `github_measurement_params` to be used for baseline measurements applied to GitHub
+3. baseline_metrics_config_reddit.py - contains `reddit_measurement_params` to be used for baseline measurements applied to Reddit
+3. baseline_metrics_config_twitter.py - contains `twitter_measurement_params` to be used for baseline measurements applied to Twitter

-Each dictionary element defines the metric assignments for a single measurement, with the key indicating the name of the measurement and the value specifying the measurement function, measurement function arguments, and metrics functions for the metric calculation.
+Each dictionary element in one of the measurement_params dictionaries defines the metric assignments for a single measurement, with the key indicating the name of the measurement and the value specifying the measurement function, measurement function arguments, scenarios which the measurement is included for, and metrics functions for the metric calculation.
 For example, here is the specification of a single measurement in this format:

 ```python